-NEW reform for Maths & English Functional Skills from Sept 2019
+NEW reform for Maths & English Functional Skills

 The government has introduced this reform programme to improve the rigour and relevance of Functional Skills, and to ensure that these qualifications better meet employer needs in terms of the knowledge and skills that learners achieve.